 The analysis further states that since the pond is not subject to rapid water surface fluctuations, the highest phreatic water surface recorded over the previous four years was used in the calculations.
 Additionally, only the steady state condition was analyzed for the downstream slope since it would present the more critical case.
 Embankment station 17+15, which is located on the east embankment approximately 150 feet north of the dike's intersection with the 90-inch stream diversion pipe, represents the typical cross section analyzed.
-Although the analysis cover letter states that results are shown in a tabulated form, the tabulated results were not included in the documentation received by AMEC.
+Although the analysis cover letter states that results are shown in a tabulated form, the tabulated results were not included in the documentation received by AMEC; Georgia Power reported that the tabulated results were not included in their file either.
 The cover letter does provide the following results of the analysis:

-- 1. Figure A (missing from AMEC's copy): Typical Failure Surface encountered through fill material.
-Minimum Factor of Safety of 1.53. - 2.
+- 1. Figure A: Typical Failure Surface encountered through fill material.
+Minimum Factor of Safety of 1.53 (Figure provide September 21, 2010, MCD-API 086). - 2.
 Figure B: Typical Failure Surface encountered through fill and soil foundation material.
 Minimum Factor of Safety of 2.12.